PARENTING COORDINATION - FULL 8 DAY TRAINING

 Next Course Dates:

-The next Parenting Coordination training programme will be held in London and spread across the following dates:
+The next Parenting Coordination training programme will be held in Birmingham and spread across the following dates:

 Links to additional information on each of these days can be found below.

 Parenting Coordination Programme Pricing

 This Parenting Coordination programme consists of 8 days of training.
 Individual one day (or two days) courses can be booked separately.

 The delegate rate for the full 8 day Parenting Coordination Programme is £1,850.00 + VAT

 For stand alone modules: